Pgpool-II Guide v4.2.3

-Pgpool-II acts as a middleman between client applications and a PostgreSQL database server.
+Pgpool-II acts as middleware between client applications and a PostgreSQL database server.

 Using Pgpool-II adds the following benefits to your application connection infrastructure:

 - Transparently reroutes and ensures load balancing of Read Only transactions to Standby database servers

 - Brings down Postgres connections by queuing stale connections

 - Integrates with Failover managers to follow the primary

 EDB supports the following Pgpool-II functionality:

 - Connection pooling

 - High availability